 S16-03.
-Monitoring mechanism for group Internet based programs.
-In addition to meeting all other applicable group program standards and requirements, group Internet based programs must employ some type of real time monitoring mechanism to verify that participants are participating during the course.
-The monitoring mechanism must be of sufficient frequency and lack predictability to ensure that participants have been engaged throughout the program.
-The monitoring mechanism must employ at least three instances of interactivity completed by the participant per CPE credit.
+Attendance monitoring mechanism for group Internet based programs.
+In addition to meeting all other applicable group program standards and requirements, group Internet based programs must employ some type of real time attendance monitoring mechanism to verify that participants are in attendance during the program.
+The attendance monitoring mechanism must be of sufficient frequency and lack predictability to ensure that participants have been engaged throughout the program.
+The attendance monitoring mechanism must employ at least three instances of interactivity completed by the participant per CPE credit.
 CPE program sponsors should verify with respective boards of accountancy on specific interactivity requirements.
-After the first full credit and the three instances of interactivity, additional monitoring mechanisms are required based on the additional credit amount of the program as follows:
+After the first full credit and the three instances of interactivity, additional attendance monitoring mechanisms are required based on the additional credit amount of the program as follows: